13

 Mr. Malhotra's hand intercepted mine, holding it mid air.

-No force.
-No pain.
-Just ease.
-Like he’d done it a hundred times before.
-Like my hand had never fought it in the first place.
+He tugged at the ring, there was no force or pain, just ease, like he'd done it a hundred times before, like my hand had never fought it in the first place.

 And it came off.